HTTPArchive/almanac.httparchive.org/src/content/en/2024/cms.md

 {{ figure_markup(
   image="cms-adoption-by-geo.png",
-  caption="CMS adoption by geo.", description="United States of America CMS's are used on 40% of desktop and 44% of mobile sites.
-For India it's 30% and 33% respectively, For Japan 39% and 39%, Germany 33% and 43%, Brazil 31% and 32%, United Kingdom of Great Britain and Northern Ireland 36% and 42%, France 36% and 40%, Russian Federation 37% and 39%, Indonesia 27% and 24% and finally for Italy it's 41% on desktop and 46% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQYh0RHAqp768faimbvZpvS71yJwCaOAFR0AzgotkEphtxphBKR1kt-pqgxA8Uxj4FSii1RQWwgG6rk/pubchart?oid=2018893523&format=interactive", sheets_gid="708001576",
+  caption="CMS adoption by geo.", description="A barchart showing United States of America CMS's are used on 40% of desktop and 44% of mobile sites.
+For India it's 30% and 33% respectively, For Japan 39% and 39%, Germany 33% and 43%, Brazil 31% and 32%, United Kingdom of Great Britain and Northern Ireland 36% and 42%, France 36% and 40%, Russian Federation 37% and 39%, Indonesia 27% and 24% and finally for Italy it's 41% on desktop and 46% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQYh0RHAqp768faimbvZpvS71yJwCaOAFR0AzgotkEphtxphBKR1kt-pqgxA8Uxj4FSii1RQWwgG6rk/pubchart?oid=2018893523&format=interactive", sheets_gid="708001576", sql_file="cms_adoption_by_geo.sql",
-  sql_file="cms_adoption_by_geo.sql",